About Zena

 Let’s turn great stories into great success.

 This site is mostly a love letter to the romance book world.
 Zena In The Stacks will be full of reviews, recs, and the occasional swoon.
-But yes— your eyes aren’t deceiving you—I’m also on the hunt for a new role.
+But yes— your eyes aren’t deceiving you—I want to collaborate with you!

 Romance Reader, Business Brain